Skip to main content

 You can also find a registered dietitian through the Academy of Nutrition and Dietetics.
 And remember to check your health plan to determine whether it provides coverage for a dietitian's services.

-A dietitian can:
+A registered dietitian can:

 • Develop an eating plan that meets your needs